Romaine Sawyers

-Romaine Theodore Sawyers (born 2 November 1991) is a professional footballer who last played as a midfielder for club Bristol Rovers.
-Born in England, he represents the Saint Kitts and Nevis national team.
+Romaine Theodore Sawyers (born 2 November 1991) is a former professional footballer who played as a midfielder.
+Born in England, he represented the Saint Kitts and Nevis national team.
+He scored 36 goals in 463 league and cup games in a 16 year professional career, and also scored eight goals in 54 international games.

 A West Bromwich Albion academy graduate, he had brief spells on loan at Port Vale, Shrewsbury Town and Walsall.
 He signed with Walsall in July 2013, following his release from West Brom.
 He played on the losing side in the 2015 final of the Football League Trophy.
 He was named in League One's PFA Team of the Year for his 2015–16 season performances.
 He joined Brentford in July 2016 and went on to serve as club captain before he returned to West Bromwich Albion for an undisclosed fee in July 2019.
 He helped the club to win promotion out of the Championship at the end of the 2019–20 season and was also named in the PFA Team of the Year.
 West Brom were relegated the following year, and he was loaned out to Stoke City for the 2021–22 season.
 He signed with Cardiff City in July 2022 and spent two seasons with the club.
 He joined AFC Wimbledon on a short-term deal in December 2024 and moved on to Bristol Rovers a month later.